PharmEasy Blog

 Can period be delayed by 10 days?

-Yes, a menstrual period can be delayed by 10 days due to various factors such as stress, hormonal changes, or underlying health conditions.
-If concerns persist, it is advisable to consult with a healthcare professional for personalized guidance.
+Yes, a menstrual period may be delayed by 10 days due to various factors such as stress, hormonal changes, or underlying health conditions.
+If concerns persist, it is advisable to consult a healthcare professional for personalised guidance.
+Your period can be late due to stress.

 Can period occur during pregnancy?